-Black/African American Clients: Ryan White HIV/AIDS Program, 2019 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of Black/African American people served by the Ryan White HIV/AIDS Program (RWHAP).
-Almost half (47%) of the nearly 568,000 RWHAP clients in 2019 were Black/African Americans.
-Among this group of clients, about 45% were age 50 years or older, 66% lived at or below the federal poverty level, and 85% were virally suppressed.
+Black/African American Clients: Ryan White HIV/AIDS Program, 2020 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of Black/African American people served by the Ryan White HIV/AIDS Program (RWHAP).
+Almost half (47%) of the nearly 562,000 RWHAP clients in 2020 were Black/African Americans.
+Among this group of clients, about 46% were age 50 years or older, 66% lived at or below the federal poverty level, and 87% were virally suppressed.
 More detailed information is provided about these and other demographic characteristics.
 A related slide deck provides an overview of key RWHAP client data by race/ethnicity in a series of graphs.

 Highlighted CDC HIV Prevention Activities Concerning African American Gay and Bisexual Men (CDC) – This issue brief focuses on factors that contribute to high rates of HIV infection among Black gay and bisexual men, as well as CDC’s activities in HIV prevention, surveillance, behavioral intervention, awareness-raising, and community-engagement to address the HIV epidemic among Black gay and bisexual men.

-Infographics on Black/African American People and HIV (CDC and AIDSVu):
+Infographics on Black/African American People and HIV (AIDSVu, unless otherwise indicated):